slashroot21/Covid-Vaccination-Camp-Hackademic-2020/README.md

 You may or maynot want to get your own api key for [Mapbox](https://account.mapbox.com/access-tokens/create)

+After the installation is compeleted in the project directory run

+`npm start`

+wait for the server to load

 - **created by group _Freshie_ for _Hackademic-2020_**